samaddmirzaa/london-transit-archetypes/README.md

 └── README.md
 ```

-Most of `data/processed/` is not committed, since it is regenerated by running the notebooks.
-The three small parquet files the app needs are committed so the deployed app can read them.

-Principal Component Analysis was also explored during the project.
-It was analysed in full, then deliberately set aside for the modelling because it slightly reduced cluster stability on these particular features, which is a small result in its own right about when a standard technique does and does not help.

 ## Running it

 To explore the results, just open the [live app](https://samaddmirzaa-london-transit-archetypes-app-l8vnmv.streamlit.app/).
 To run the analysis yourself: